labull-admin/MendixWidget-BarcodeScanner/README.md

 ### 1. Download the Widget

-Download the latest release from the [releases page](https://github.com/YOUR_USERNAME/MendixWidget-BarcodeScanner/releases) or clone this repository.
+Download the latest widget from the [releases page](https://github.com/YOUR_USERNAME/MendixWidget-BarcodeScanner/releases) or use the widget file from the [assets folder](assets/labull.BarcodeScanner.mpk).

 ### 2. Import into Mendix